 If you are looking for a Layers of the Earth project, I have a really fun one for you.
 And, it’s all made of edible materials, so that makes it even better!
 This project teaches earth science, geology, and geography.
 It’s great for any budding scientists of geologists.
 But really, all kids will love this one.

 We have been very slowly working our way through our Geography A to Z series at our house.
-This month we focused on the letter E and did and edible Earth’s Core Project.
-IT was a favorite in the series so far since it way a delicious treat that we all enjoyed eating!
+This month we focused on the letter E and did and an edible Earth’s layers project.
+It was a favorite in the series so far since it way a delicious treat that we all enjoyed eating!

->

-> The book we have been using for this series is the Geography From A to Z book by Jack Knowlton.
+The book we have been using for this series is the Geography From A to Z book by Jack Knowlton.
 There was not actually anything in the book for the letter E, but since Earth starts with E, I just had to throw in an Earth project!
 Plus, I have been wanting to do a project with the Earth’s Core for a while.

 How to Make the Edible Layers of the Earth Project: